Introduction

 - LOC (aka ItsMeJesusHChrist) - for making the awesome logo for the guide

-- nice try karut, but you are not getting credited
+- Nice try karut, but you are not getting credited

 - Whole Special K server for also being a superb community with a lot of knowledgeable people.
 This guide would literally not exist without them.